edmundas-ramanauskas/nanomvc/README.md

 minimal java mvc framework

-compile project and add to your project lib's folder. also see web.xml example and configuration.properties example. configuration.properties should be located at WEB-INF folder.
+compile project and add to your project's lib folder. also see web-example.xml, configuration-example.properties and RouterExample.java. configuration.properties should be located at WEB-INF folder.